Kong/docs.konghq.com/app/2.2.x/clustering.md

 API has no plugin to run.
 It will be so until node `B` runs its database polling job.

-**Conclusion**: all CRUD operations trigger cache invalidations.
+**Conclusion**: All CRUD operations trigger cache invalidations.
 Creation (`POST`, `PUT`) will invalidate cached database misses, and update/deletion (`PATCH`, `DELETE`) will invalidate cached database hits.